dipAch/dipach.github.io/_posts/2025-04-05-consistency-models-in-databases.md

 ### Key Points about Strict Serializability:
 - Maintains real-time ordering of operations
-- Provides stronger guarantees than basic serializability
+- Provides stronger guarantees than basic serializability, in essence upholds real-time ordering for any serial ordering of transactions
 - Ensures that operations respect their actual time of occurrence

 ## Linearizability